yeUncle/gitskills/README.md

 # gitskills
 clone...
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.123